Who is Bryanna Plog?

 I am an international traveler and author of two travel books.
 My writing draws from my substantive travels in over 20 countries and my passion for the natural world and history.
 Favorite destinations include Colombia, Tanzania, Alaska, and Antarctica.

 My first book, Misspelled Paradise: A Year in a Reinvented Colombia, was celebrated as an honest and entertaining account of life and travels in a forgotten Colombia.
 Misspelled Paradise drew from my year as a volunteer English teacher living on the sweltering Caribbean coast, teaching sixth, seventh, and eighth grade at the public school in the small, impoverished community of Santa Ana, and traveling throughout the diverse and surprising country of Colombia.

-I travel to learn about and connect with the world we all share and Colombia was a perfect example of a place where traveling there revealed so much more about the place than its stereotypes.
+I travel to learn about and connect with the world we all share and Colombia was a perfect example of a place where traveling revealed so much more about the place than its stereotypes.
 Turns out that in Colombia you rarely run into paramilitaries, nearly always run into swarms of mosquitoes and while rice is a requirement of any meal, it is almost impossible to get a good cup of coffee.
 Introduce yourself to Colombia here).

 I followed Misspelled Paradise up with Make Sure You Have a Map (and Other Bits of Travel Advice I’m Glad I Ignored), a fun collection of stories exploring bad travel advice.
 My writing has also been included in The Wonder of It All, a collection of stories from America’s national parks to celebrate 100 years of the national park service, and the travel collection A Girls’ Guide to Travelling Alone.

 Besides writing and traveling, I am also an educator and park ranger with the national park service.
 I split time between Bellingham, Washington and national parks in Utah and California.